Andrew Lack (executive)

 Prior to NBCUniversal, Lack held a series of media executive positions, including as the chairman and CEO of Bloomberg Media Group; chairman and CEO of Sony Music Entertainment; and president and chief operating officer of NBC.

-He began his career as a journalist and then producer at CBS, winning 10 Emmy Awards and two Peabody Awards as a television producer.
+He began his career as a journalist and then producer at CBS, winning 10 Emmy Awards and 2 Peabody Awards as a television producer.
+Lack is the executive producer of the PBS series Deadlock.
+He is the founder of the non-profit news organization Mississippi Today and its parent company, Deep South Today.

 Early life

 Lack was born in New York City to a Jewish family.
 He attended the Browning School, a private school in New York, before graduating from Connecticut boarding school The Gunnery.
-He studied at the Sorbonne, University of Paris and graduated from Boston University's College of Fine Arts in 1968.
+He studied at Paris-Sorbonne University and graduated from Boston University's College of Fine Arts in 1968.
 After graduation, he appeared as an actor in numerous television commercials and an off-Broadway production.

 Career

 After graduating he worked as a producer of TV commercials, joined CBS News in 1976, following the next year with 60 Minutes and from 1978 until 1985, produced CBS Reports.
 He also served as correspondent on The American-Israeli Connection in 1982.
 Lack worked with Bill Moyers during the early 80s, as producer of both Our Times With Bill Moyers (1983) and Crossroads (1984).